 Govtech was ‘a company with a mission’.
 A mission to help us break out of the silo we were in.
 The Granicus govService platform was already widely deployed but nobody had previously integrated with our core R&B system in the way they were proposing to do, so we had to have confidence in their abilities.
 What we found as we went along was that they are experts in the field in which they practice, Revenues and Benefits automation.
 Govtech’s approach was to present themselves as good problem solvers.
-And I was particularly struck by the focus they placed on “value”; that what they are doing, the problems they are solving, must generate a return that we can measure.
+And I was particularly struck by the focus they placed on 'value'; that what they are doing, the problems they are solving, must generate a return that we can measure.
 Their people are credible and the partnership they have forged with Granicus has created an eco-system for councils to exploit across all service areas.
 I am sure it will have a major role to play in the continuing modernisation of the council.

 Peter Honeywell, Transformation Architecture Manager

-online Council Tax self-service take-up
+in online Council Tax self-service take-up

 R&B transactions processed within 6 months

-automation rates of all R&B transactions
+workload automated of all R&B transactions

 resources successfully reassigned to cope-with pandemic priorities

 Within weeks of the project commencing, the Coronavirus pandemic led to the first lockdown.
 Despite both organisations’ staff having to set up new home-working environments and practices, the impact on the project plan was confined to just a 4-week slippage on the planned ‘go live’ date, from May to June.

 Post-live, there was continuous tracking, monitoring and joint analysis of automation rates, including identification of underlying business rules, or core product configuration issues, that were affecting automation.